SupurCalvinHiggins/212-fall-2015/labs/lab-05/readme.md

 3. Evaluate the performance characteristics of priority queue implementations.
 4. Design efficient solutions to computational problems with priority queues.

-Certain problems can be solved by **greedy** algorithms, or algorithms that always select the "best" possible option given some local information.
+Certain problems can be solved by **greedy algorithms**, or algorithms that always select the "best" possible option given some local information.
 A fantastic variety of real-world algorithms are greedy, including GPS routing, data compression, VLSI design, and genome assembly.
 Greedy algorithms often maintain all possible options in a priority queue, allowing efficient access to the "best" option.
 Binary heaps provide an efficient implementation of the priority